fishcus/KAP-manual/en/upgrade/upgrade_kapp.en.md

    $KYLIN_HOME/bin/kylin.sh stop
    ```

-3. Unzip the Kyligence Enterprise Plus package of new version.
+3. Unzip the Kyligence Enterprise package of new version.
 Update the value of the environment variable KYLIN_HOME:

    ```shell
    tar -zxvf kap-{version-env}.tar.gz